tektutor/openshift-tekton-feb-2022/Day1/README.md

 - EC2 r5.xlarge Instance ( 4 vCPU with 32 GB RAM - good for memory intensive computing )
 - EC2 m5.2xlarge ( 8 vCPU with 32 GB RAM )

 Amazon NAT Gateway costed $94
 Load Balancing - $20

 The total bill was $707(rounded) :angry: including :disappointed: :disappointed: GST $107.83 for 9 Days.
-This is way too expensive for your learning purpose, this is more suitable for :heavy_check_mark: corporates i.e Development :heavy_check_mark: & Production :heavy_check_mark:.
+This is way too expensive for your learning purpose, this is more suitable for :heavy_check_mark: corporates :moneybag: i.e Development :heavy_check_mark: & Production :heavy_check_mark:.

  :-1: Not recommended for self-learning